Statutes and regulations

-For former recipients who fail to make payments on over issuance claims, the agency may refer an overpayment case to the State Comptroller for offsetting of any state check that may be due to the recipient, including unemployment insurance and state income tax refunds, or to the Federal Tax Refund Offset Program for offsetting a federal tax refund check.
-Social Security benefits, not SSI, can be offset up to 15% of the monthly payment amount to collect the overpayment.
+Former SNAP recipients will recieve a repayment demand letter which includes instructions on home to make repayment arrangements with the Bureau of Collections.
+If former recipients fail to make payments on overpayment claims, the agency may refer an overpayment case to the State Comptroller for offsetting of any state check that may be due to the recipient, including unemployment insurance and state income tax refunds, or to the Federal Tax Refund Offset Program for offsetting a federal tax refund check.
+Social Security benefits (but notnot SSI benefits) can be offset up to 15% of the monthly payment amount to collect the overpayment.
 Note: the first $750 of monthly benefits is exempt.

 Note: Overpayments that are not IPVs can usually be discharged in bankruptcy.
 Even if the SNAP recipient did not list the SNAP overpayment in the bankruptcy, it can still be considered discharged.
 In Re Mendiola, 99 B.R.
 864 Bankr.
 N.D.
 Ill 1989.